-- An advanced understanding of the interconnectedness of the various elements within the study of theology globally; - 5.
+- how to interpret them in different cultural contexts; - 2.
+A systematic and advanced understanding of selected doctrines of the Christian faith and/or periods of church history and historical theology, and their significance for the contemporary church worldwide; - 3.
+An advanced understanding of how the Christian faith engages with various leading contemporary ethical and pastoral issues across cultures; - An advanced understanding of the interconnectedness of the various elements within the study of theology globally; - 5.
 A thorough understanding of the methodologies and techniques used in the study of theology globally; - 6.
 An advanced understanding of the Missio Dei biblically, historically, theologically and in current practice throughout the world; - 7.
 An understanding of other faiths from the perspective of an evangelical Christian theology.

+- views of a subject and explanations of complicated material;

+- Accompanying hand-outs;

+- Interaction in the form of questions, discussion, dialogue and argument;

+- Guided independent reading, some of which is subsequently discussed in class;

+- Student-led seminars with questions and discussion;

+- Dissertation supervisions;

+- · Practical exercises and simulations;

 - Problem analysis;

 - Translation in class;

 - Class discussion of primary texts;

 - · Role play;

 - Fieldwork;

-- Organising an event and reflecting on it;
+- · Organising an event and reflecting on it;

 - Individual written (and at times oral) feedback on written work;

 - The formative dimension of assessment;

 - Placement in a different cultural context:

-- Practical involvement in mission.
+- · Practical involvement in mission.